What is an electronic drum set

 - Weight: approximately 30 kg.

-Alesis is one of the few companies that offers mid-range drums that have great quality and the DM10MKII Pro series is a sample of that.
+Alesis is one of the few companies that offer mid-range drums of outstanding quality, and the DM10MKII Pro series is a sample of that.
 It has everything an intermediate drummer needs to express all the musical ability they have developed during their practice time.
 So, if you are looking for quality sound and versatility of features, follow us to learn more about this very special electronic drum set.

-Both the box and the toms and goliaths are made of double-zone mesh but reinforced.
-This implies that the resistance is higher than in the Millenium 850.
-What is identical is the structure of the rack, which is made of carbon fiber reinforced aluminum, highly resistant to shocks, bending and temperatures.
+The box, the toms and goliaths are all made of double-zone mesh, but reinforced.
+This implies that the resistance is higher than that of the Millenium 850.
+What is identical, however, is the structure of the rack, which is made of carbon fiber reinforced aluminum, highly resistant to shocks, bending and extreme temperatures.

-However, it represents a setback in the structure of the boom, because again we find it separated from the main rack and this can cause it to move from its place and this is uncomfortable.
-So our recommendation is to look for electronic batteries that have everything attached to the main rack.
+But, it represents a setback in the structure of the boom, because once again we find it separated from the main rack, and this can cause it to move from its place and that can be annoying.
+So our recommendation is to look for electronic drum sets that have everything attached to the main rack.

 The design of this electronic drum kit is intended for fusion music, as these styles call for exploring more nuances with an additional grenadier and cymbal.
-This battery has a 12″ box pad, two 10″ tom pads and two 12″ goliath/grenadier pads.each of two zones with a mesh patch, in addition to a 8″ bass drum with mesh drumhead, two 14″ crash cymbal pads, one 16″ ride cymbal pad and one 12″ hit-hat pad..
-All measurements on this battery are larger than on the Millenium, which is good, because it widens the range of action when striking and the sensitivity is greater.
+This set has a 12″ box pad, two 10″ tom pads and two 12″ goliath/grenadier pads, each of two zones with a mesh patch, in addition to a 8″ bass drum with mesh drumhead, two 14″ crash cymbal pads, one 16″ ride cymbal pad and one 12″ hi-hat pad..
+All measurements on this drum set are larger than on the Millenium, which is good, because it widens the range of action when striking, and the sensitivity is greater.

 For connectivity, the company's designers thought of everything necessary by incorporating two 1/4″ main jack outputs, along with a ¼” stereo jack headphone output.
 Also, a stereo 1/8 mm mini-jack auxiliary output, along with two 6.3 mm stereo trigger jack inputs (already assigned to a second crash and the second goliath/grenadier pad) and finally USB and MIDI connectivity for you to connect to your Mac or PC.

-However, the issue of the hype is a ghost that keeps coming back to haunt us.
-We believe that there is no justification in the fact that the bass drum was not designed in one piece with the rack.
+However, the issue of the bass drum is a ghost that keeps coming back to haunt us.
+We believe that there is no justification to the fact that the bass drum was not designed in one piece with the rack.
 Does it have to be drilled into the floor?

-In this battery the realistic experience is greater than in the Millenium 850, because all the spaces in the action radius are sensitive to any intensity of the stroke.
-But the best part is yet to come: the two crash cymbals are two-zone with attenuation function and a “choke” zone so you can hear the splash of a sparkle whenever you want.
+In this drum set, the experience is more realistic than in the Millenium 850, because all the spaces on the action radius are sensitive to any intensity of the stroke.
+But the best part is yet to come: the two crash cymbals are two-zone with attenuation function and a “choke” zone, so you can hear the splash of a sparkle whenever you want.